ashvardanian/less_slow.cpp/README.md

 - __What are Encrypted Enclaves__ and what's the latency of Intel SGX, AMD SEV, and ARM Realm? 🔜 #31

 To read, jump to the [`less_slow.cpp` source file](https://github.com/ashvardanian/less_slow.cpp/blob/main/less_slow.cpp) and read the code snippets and comments.
+Keep in mind, that most modern IDEs have a navigation bar to help you view and jump between `#pragma region` sections.
 Follow the instructions below to run the code in your environment and compare it to the comments as you read through the source.

 ## Running the Benchmarks